 If you’re a visual learner, the video shows how it all comes together!

 We’ll probably find somewhere outdoors to hang the phone booth or set it down in the garden.
-We actually did drag it around both the front and back gardens, as you can see below, but couldn’t decide where to put it!
+We actually did drag it around the front and back gardens, but couldn’t decide where to put it!
 Wherever it ends up, if you duplicate our project and place it outside, be sure to secure it well so animals (and the elements) can’t knock it over!

-The phone booth used to be so iconic.
+The phone booth is such an iconic symbol of days gone by.
 Unfortunately there aren’t too many of them left in our neck of the woods anymore so I’m glad we were able to save a little piece of history!
 I think the last time I used a phone booth, local calls used to be 25 cents.
 It’s been ages: I wonder what you’d pay if you found one now?

 We still have one more idea for the phone booth to show you next week.
 We’ve drastically improved on the shelves: we’re going to show you how to achieve a beautiful and rich faux barn board.
 Stay tuned for another technique packed post!

 Until then, you might want to to check out what else we found at the Aberfoyle Antique Market that could show up in future Birdz of a Feather posts.